-- 9. Information requests may come in by post, InfoRequests@, ask@ or by our online request form, via the front office or direct to SPSO staff.
+- 9. Information requests may, for example, come in by post, telephone, InfoRequests@, ask@ or by our online request form, or by our other group mailboxes and advice lines via the front office or direct to SPSO staff.
 All staff should deal with straightforward information requests as far as they can, liaising with the Corporate Information Governance Officer where appropriate.
 Where they are unable to deal with the request, they will pass it on to the Corporate Information Governance Officer. - 10.
 Where the SPSO has simply been copied into correspondence, we should acknowledge receipt but advise that we will not take any further action, and ask the sender not to copy us into correspondence in future. - 11.
 The person dealing with the request for information is responsible for recording the request on Workpro as soon as the request is received. - 12.
 Setting up a new case: - 12.1.
 Create a new case on Workpro choosing case type FOI/DP/EIR.
 The person dealing with the request is the Case Owner.